TEPPN/Obsidian-Notebook/Computer/Programming Language/PHP/PHP_Array.md

 #programming
-**Arrays in PHP are used to store multiple values in a single variable.
+**Arrays in [[PHP]] are used to store multiple values in a single variable.
 PHP supports different types of arrays that allow developers to organize and manipulate data efficiently.**

 ---

-# **Types of Arrays in PHP**
+# Types of Arrays in PHP

 1. **Indexed Arrays**
 2. **Associative Arrays**
 3. **Multidimensional Arrays**

-# **Chapter 2: Indexed Arrays**
+# Indexed Arrays

 ## **Definition**